aearly1/Team-2/README.md

 3. Write npmrun dev in the terminal to run the server
 4. Paste your mongoDB cnnection string in the config/default.json to connect to your database
 5. Run the route /api/init to seed the database
+6. IMPORTANT NOTE: TO BE ABLE TO USE THE COURSE COORDINATOR ROUTES, PLEASE USE THE /api/login ROUTE TO LOGIN USING EMAIL:ali@guc.com AND PASSWORD: 12345
+7. IMPORTANT NOTE: TO BE ABLE TO USE THE ACADEMIC MEMBERS ROUTES, PLEASE USE THE /api/login ROUTE TO LOGIN USING EMAIL:shaka@guc.com AND PASSWORD: 12345
 =================================================================================
 -----------------------------------staffRoutes-----------------------------------
 =================================================================================